Close Banner

 Advantages to staying at a Disney World hotel include:

-• Being able to make individual Lightning Lane selections at 7 a.m.
+- Being able to make any Lightning Lane selections at 7 a.m. seven days before your check-in (through length of stay)

 Planning Meals with Advance Dining Reservations